ionorg/ion-sfu/examples/simulcast/README.md

 # pub-sub-in-browser
-Demonstrates how to publish video and/or audio to an `ion-sfu` from the browser using the `json-rpc` interface.
+Demonstrates the simulcast capabilities of ion-sfu

 ## Instructions
 ```